-- Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks. - Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible.
-Other: Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
+Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming.
+Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks.
+Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible. • Other: Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
 These must include (check all that apply): Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time.
-School employees are deployed in hallways to assure physical distancing as students enter. go through symptom checks and proceed to classrooms.
-Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6-foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6-foot physical distance between riders.
+School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms.
+Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6-foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6- foot physical distance between riders.
 All riders are required to wear face masks.
-The following Measures are in place to avoid crowding on stairways: Designation of up and down stairways • Staggering of breaks between classes Monitoring of stairways by school staff Other: ☐ An approach to creating and maintaining stable groups has been adopted school-wide for elementary school grades, in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.
+The following Measures are in place to avoid crowding on stairways: Designation of up and down stairways Staggering of breaks between classes Monitoring of stairways by school staff o Other: An approach to creating and maintaining stable groups has been adopted school-wide for elementary school grades, in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.
 The size of stable groups in elementary schools is not limited to a specific maximum number but is dependent on utilization of the available classroom space to allow physical distancing of no less than 3 feet between students and no less than 6 feet between students and staff.
-The creation of stable groups in middle and high school grades is recommended as a best practice with groups not to exceed 120 students in total.
-However, stable groups in middle and high school is not a requirement but an additional layer of mitigation for schools to consider.
-Students with IEP or 504 plans who require specialized services may be pulled out of their general education classroom and grouped with other students requiring similar services, even if this places them with students not part of their general education stable group.
-This additional special education learning group should also follow stable group principles to keep membership the same day to day to the extent possible. ☐ Measures are in place to ensure physical distancing within classrooms.
-These include the following requirements (check all that apply): In-person class size has been limited to students in elementary grades.
-In-person class size has been limited to students in middle and high school grades.
-The school day has been divided into shifts to permit fewer students per class.
-Attendance is staggered to reduce the overall number of students in classrooms on a given day.
+The creation of stable groups in middle and

+• Students with IEP or 504 plans who require specialized services may be pulled out of their general education classroom and grouped with other students requiring similar services, even if this places them with students not part of their general education stable group.
+This additional special education learning group should also follow stable group principles to keep membership the same day to day to the extent possible.